pascallaliberte/sharpen.page/_posts/2020-07-03-communicating-your-product-when-hard-to-explain.md

 ### **Struggle #1:**<br>I've been doing my own keyword research and can't find anything that's good enough
 {: .numbered-title }

-This is essentially the struggle around which the site is currently built.
+This is essentially the struggle around which the site was built.
 Does it work?

 **["When" Statement][try-when]:**
 **When** I've been doing my own keyword research and can't find anything that's good enough, **I want to** look for blogs or other sources that highlight hot markets **So I can** get my first sale.